27 Unmissable Things to Do in Oaxaca City Mexico – A Travel Guide

 In 2019 Jalatlaco was included in the Time Out magazine list of the 50 coolest neighborhoods in the world.

-12. Visit the Santo Domingo Temple, the Museo de las Culturas and El Jardín Etnobotánico de Oaxaca
+12. Visit the Santo Domingo Temple, the Museo de Las Culturas and El Jardín Etnobotánico de Oaxaca.

-If you have only 2 days in Oaxaca and you are interested in learning about its rich history and the local culture you MUST visit this place.
-It is large enough that it will take you a great part of your day but it is worth it.
+If you have only 2 days in Oaxaca and you are interested in learning about its rich history and the local culture, you MUST visit this place.
+It is large enough that it will take you a great part of your day, but it is worth it.

 The museum is impressive!
 It consists of 14 rooms that take you through the history of the state of Oaxaca.

-From prehispanic times to modern times, you can learn about the different regions, cultures, gastronomy, and art, crafts, agriculture, archeology, education, and more.
+From prehispanic times to modern times, you can learn about the different regions, cultures, gastronomy, art, crafts, agriculture, archeology, education, and more.

 Unfortunately, most of the museum’s infographics are in Spanish, so it’s a good idea to hire a guide if you do not know the language.

-Finally, for the nature lovers, we have the botanical garden (Jardín Etnobotánico de Oaxaca).
+Finally, for nature lovers, we have the botanical garden (Jardín Etnobotánico de Oaxaca).
 Here you can take a guided tour of it and learn all about the state’s agave plants and other endemic flora.

-The state of Oaxaca is a coffee producer and for that reason, the city offers plenty of coffee shops where you can indulge in espressos, cappuccinos, or even iced coffee.
+The state of Oaxaca is a coffee producer, and for that reason, the city offers plenty of coffee shops where you can indulge in espressos, cappuccinos, or even iced coffee.

 One of the best places I know is called CAFETO and BARISTAS.
 Please DO NOT miss them.

-You will find it on calle de José María Pino Suárez 407- B. It is a tiny location and having the coffee there can be tricky, but, oh so worth it.
+You will find it on Calle de José María Pino Suárez 407- B. It is a tiny location, and having the coffee there can be tricky, but oh so worth it.
 My second favorite place is BOULENC.
 This is a great place to enjoy their bakery with a large cappuccino.

 Also, Oaxaca is famous for its Cafe Pluma.
 It is called that because it is grown in the region of Pluma Hidalgo.

 This coffee is internationally recognized as the best quality in our country, and it’s sustainably grown in the area.
-I must mention that this coffee is patented or certified with the “denominación de Origen“, meaning that it is a protected brand.
+I must mention that this coffee is patented or certified with the “denominación de Origen,” meaning that it is a protected brand.

-Other coffee places to check out are Cafe Nuevo Mundo and Café Café
+Other coffee places to check out are Cafe Nuevo Mundo and Café Café.

-14. Eat the 7 moles dish
+14. Eat the 7 Moles Dish

-The Oaxaca moles are different in color, flavor (given by the pepper used or herbs added), in its preparation, in the protein that is served, and other factors.
-The list of the 7 moles is: Amarillito, mole negro, coloradito, verde, chichilo, manchamanteles and rojo (red).
+The Oaxaca moles are different in color, flavor (given by the pepper used or herbs added), preparation, protein served, and other factors.

-My favorite place to have them is at Los Pacos, a restaurant behind the Santo Domingo Temple.
+My favorite place to have them is Los Pacos, a restaurant behind the Santo Domingo Temple.
 Las Quince Letras also serves that dish.

-15. Take a cooking class
+15. Take a Cooking Class

 👉 Book one of the top-rated cooking classes + market tour with a local chef on this site.

-We have already mentioned that Mexico’s gastronomy is also on the UNESCO list of the cultural heritage of humanity and Oaxaca contributes in great proportion to that inscription, so, it is only logical that while in Oaxaca we become chefs and take a cooking class.
+We have already mentioned that Mexico’s gastronomy is also on the UNESCO list of the cultural heritage of humanity, and Oaxaca contributes in great proportion to that inscription.

-Here are some other cooking classes options
+Here are some other cooking class options.

-16. Check out the chocolate process at EL MAYORDOMO:
+16. Check Out the Chocolate Process at EL MAYORDOMO.

-In and around Oaxaca city are many places to learn about the process of making the famous local chocolate.
-El Mayordomo is the biggest brand in the state and so, if you have a short stay or a small budget, this is a good option because the demonstration is free.
-The demonstration only happens in one place though.
-You have to go to the Mayordomo store near the Benito Juárez and 20 de Noviembre market.
+El Mayordomo is the biggest brand in the state, so if you have a short stay or a small budget, this is a good option because the demonstration is free.

-17. Go to Plaza de La Danza and eat ice cream
+17. Go to Plaza de la Danza and Eat Ice Cream

-I am talking about la Basílica de nuestra señora de la Soledad Cathedral of our lady of the assumption).
+I am talking about la Basílica de nuestra señora de la Soledad Cathedral of our Lady of the Assumption).

-La señora de la Soledad is the patron saint of the city of Oaxaca and is therefore most revered by its people.
+La señora de la Soledad is the patron saint of the city of Oaxaca and is, therefore, most revered by its people.
 It is known that many locals hold their weddings, baptisms, quinceañeras, and other ceremonies there.

 But, you don’t only stop there to learn or sightsee, you go to that area for this very important reason too: Ice Cream!